Rodriguez-Capcha-CS197/Rodriguez-Capcha-CS197-M2/cs195-ska-projects/learning/week1_koopman_theory.md

 This applies a fixed operator to the query.
 Cost: $O(r^2)$ per query.

-The operator (B_v, A_w, L) encodes everything the model learned from the context.
+The operator $(B_v, A_w, L)$ encodes everything the model learned from the context.
 It's a compressed representation of the key-value store.

-9. State Size Comparison
+## 9. State Size Comparison

 Attention KV cache at 128K context, 32 heads, head_dim=128:
     2 * 128K * 32 * 128 * 2 bytes = ~2GB per layer